-The Golden Pond Planetarium is located inside the Golden Pond Visitor Center - the Observatory is located behind the building.
-The Visitor Center is located in the center of LBL, where The Trace and US Hwy.
+The Golden Pond Planetarium is located inside the Golden Pond Visitor Center and the Golden Pond Observatory is located behind the building.
+The Visitor Center is centrally located near where Woodlands Trace National Scenice Byway and US Hwy.
 68/80 meet.

 Golden Pond Visitor Center & Planetarium GPS Coordinates: N 36 46' 38.41'' W 88 03' 53.75''